Ni-zav/obsidian-gym/README.md

 - 🔄 Custom exercise support
 - ⚡ Quick exercise logging
 - 📅 Calendar heatmap for workout tracking
+- 🆓 Start unplanned workouts and add exercises on the fly

 ## Usage Guide

 ### Starting a Workout

+#### Routine-Based Workout
-1. Open "Workout list"
+1. Open Home page
-2. Click "Start Workout"
+2. Click "▶ Start Today's Workout"
 3. Select a workout template
+4. File automatically opens
-4. Begin logging exercises
+5. Begin logging exercises

+#### Free Workout (Unplanned)
+1. Open Home page
+2. Click "🆓 Start Free Workout"
+3. File automatically opens
+4. Click "Log Exercise" to add any exercises on the fly
+5. Exercises available: All exercises from your library
+6. Multiple free workouts can be created on the same day

 ### Logging Exercises

 1. In an active workout:
    - Click "Log Exercise"
-   - Select from remaining exercises
+   - **Routine workouts**: Select from remaining planned exercises
+   - **Free workouts**: Select from ALL exercises in your library
    - Enter weight, reps, and effort
    - Add optional notes